pudly/schmopera-hugo/content/articles/two-emerging-singers-to-make-their-carnegie-hall-debut-in-2017.md

 ---
-title: Two emerging singers to make their Carnegie Hall debut in 2017
+title: "Two emerging singers to make their Carnegie Hall debut in 2017"
 ---

 One of the better ways to kick off a new year: a Carnegie Hall debut.